 European Space Agency web intended to students.
 Information, animated presentations, activities and games related to the study of space, the universe, the solar system and aerospace technology.
 Available in 6 languages.

-Here you can find a splendid compendium of teaching units on chemistry, biology and natural science (and growing).
+Here you can find a splendid compendium of teaching units and resources on Science.
 The units contain high quality training videos and other resources as sheets, glossaries and activities.
-There are some free units and in all units you can find free material available, like sheets and glossaries.
+Very useful for dual language education.
+There are quite a lot of free units and resources you can use just through registering.

 NASA’s Space Place (English and Spanish)